 - Participants are admitted to the program annually during the May-June residential session.
 Over the course of the two (2) years, participants attend four (4), week-long, residential sessions – two (2) in January and two (2) in May-June.
-Generally, the venue for the sessions rotates between Catholic Theological Union, Chicago, IL and Oblate School of Theology, San Antonio, TX (unless scheduling requires an alternative site).
+Generally, the venue for the sessions rotates between the Chicago area and the Oblate School of Theology, San Antonio, TX (unless scheduling requires an alternative site).
 Credentialed program presenters are drawn from theological schools, religious congregations and organizations that offer the expertise needed in the education and formation of formators, are first rate in their respective disciplines, and lecture nationally and internationally.

 - Between residential sessions, participants engage in various program requirements at home.
 Some responsibilities call for personal reflection, prayer, reading and writing of reflection papers and assessments/progress reports.
 Other activities engage participants in study with members of their own communities or with religious from other congregations, and participation in a peer supervision group.
 A final project connected to one’s ministry and of relevance to one’s religious community is submitted at the conclusion of the program.
 Upon successful fulfillment of all ForMission requirements, a certificate of completion is issued.

 The residential intensives focus on the themes of: